ylingene/ylingene.github.io/content/blog/springtime/index.md

 This was my first time traveling to Japan.
 It was a 10 day trip split between Tokyo, Kyoto, Osaka, and Nara.

-Even though I had just missed the cherry blossom season by a few weeks, the foliage in the places I visited were just as pretty.
+Even though I had just missed the cherry blossom season by a few weeks, the foliage in the places I visited were just as beautiful.
 Highlights of this trip were waking up early to explore at sunrise and having a kawadoko dinner over the Kibune-gawa river near Kyoto.